Karthik-Sivacharan/zeno-app/docs/MVP-Implementation-Roadmap.md

 ---

-## 🎯 Next Priority: Complete Phase 3 & 4
+## 🎯 Next Priority: Complete Phase 5

 **Immediate next steps:**

-1. **Phase 3 remaining work:**
+1. **Phase 5: Home Dashboard**
-   - Implement local storage layer (`StepCreditsStore`, `UserProfileStore`, `ManagedAppsStore`)
-   - Create a debug/test screen showing today's steps and credits

-2. **Phase 4 remaining work:**
-   - Build notifications prep screen (optional)
-   - Build app selection screen
-   - Build step-to-time education screen
-   - Build morning block schedule configuration UI
+   - Build the main `HomeView` to replace the placeholder.
+   - Display real data from `HealthService` and `LocalStepCreditsStore`.
-   - Implement persistence for selected apps and schedule
+   - Implement the "Credit" visualization.

-3. **Then move to Phase 5:** Build the Home Dashboard